nuvitekdev/SalesforceFrameworks/force-app/main/Government_Documents/Permit_And_Licensing/docs/Public_Portal_Guide.md

 ## Overview

-Public-facing portal interface for permit applicants and operators to interact with the DOI permit and licensing system.
+Public-facing portal interface for permit applicants and operators to interact with the Nuvi permit and licensing system.
 Provides secure, user-friendly access to application submission, status tracking, document management, and payment processing.

 ## Purpose